Bonsanto/scalafy-arrays/README.md

     }));
 ```

-- `flatMap` Receives a mapping function and executes de function for every element in the array and flatten the result.
+- `flatMap` Receives a mapping function and executes the function for every element in the array and flatten the result.

 ```javascript
     var arr = [[1, 2], [3, 4]];